please scroll down

 In addition to the above, between 2011 and 2013 Christos served as the Project Director of Toronto's 3D Film Innovation Consortium (www.3dflic.ca) and also as the Director of the Toronto International Stereoscopic-3D Cinema Conference (www.tis3dc.ca).

-As of May 2019, Christos is working with the Greek company DIADIKASIA S.A. as an independent Expert Consultant regarding the establishment and operation of Greece's upcoming Regional Film Offices.
+In 2019 Christos worked with the Greek company DIADIKASIA S.A. as an independent Expert Consultant regarding the establishment and operation of Greece's upcoming Regional Film Offices.

 Maxine Heppner / Development and Artistic Consultant

 Maxine Heppner brings over twenty-five years of administration, creation and touring experience to Film Greece.
 From the nuts and bolts of packing a road kit to the formalities of business interaction, her cross-disciplinary experience, combined with years of international touring know-how and administrative expertise, make her an ideal person to fit foreign needs and expectations to local realities, leaving the quality of the work uncompromised.